prog98rammer/PiTrol/README.md

 ## How to Contribute
 Have a feature in mind you'd like to add to the project?
 Send a pull request

-Want a feature that you can't/don't know how to implement?
-Start an issue
+Want a feature that you don't quiet know how to implement?
+Place an issue

 ## Tools & Resources
 * We maintain our design planning and development process in a Waffle.io management board.
 Click [here](https://waffle.io/AlKass/PiTrol) to join the development board.